manishab16/Training_and_Upskilling/AWS/Day01/aws.md

-**What is AWS**
+# What is aws
-AWS stands for Amazon web services and it is a cloud provider.
+• AWS stands for Amazon web services and it is a cloud provider.
-It provides you with servers and services that you can use on demand and scale easily.
+• It provides you with servers and services that you can use on demand and scale easily.

-**AWS Regions **
+# AWS Regions
 • AWS has Regions all around the world
 • Names can be us-east-1, eu-west-3
 • Most AWS services are region-scope